-In the last 20 years, there has been constant inequality of opportunities between the two extremes of the social scale (I-II vs. VII) in terms of gaining university qualifications (3.5 to 1).
-This confirms the MMI (maximally maintained inequality) thesis, which is common in advanced countries (see pp. 174-184).
+In the last 20 years, there has been constant Inequality of inequality of opportunities between the two opportunities in extremes of the social scale (I-II vs. VII) in terms university of gaining university qualifications (3.5 to 1).
+This education has confirms MMI (maximally maintained the inequality) thesis, which is common in advanced countries (see pp. 174-184).

-Inequality of opportunities in university education has intensified since the 1990s
+intensified since the 1990s